mprosk/mtg_life_counter/README.md

 To activate this feature, press and hold the blue ROLL button in the middle of the counter.
 When you are ready, release the button, and the random output will be shown on the displays.
 The result disappears after a few seconds.

+For two-player games, simply use whichever half of the device the play lands on to determine starting player

 #### Random Number Generation

-While the button is held, a counter is continuously incremented.
-When the button is released, the value of this counter is used to calculate which player won the roll.
-This counter increments approximately every 1/64,000th of a second, so it is virtually impossible for a human to actuate the button with enough precision to influence the output of the roll.
+While the device is on, there is a counter being continuously incremented.
+When the ROLL button is released, the value of this counter `mod` 4 determines which player won the roll.
+This counter increments approximately  250,000 times per second, so it is virtually impossible for a human to actuate the button with enough precision to influence the output of the roll.

 #  Next Hardware Revision

-List of features and fixes that will be considered in the next hardware revision
+List of features and fixes that may be considered in the next hardware revision

-#### Fixes

-- No digital out on A6 and A7 on Nano
+- SMD buttons, resonator
+- Replace encoders with buttons
-- Remove resistor to ground on power switch
+  - Remove 74HC165 - wire buttons direct to Atmega

-#### Possible Features/Improvements

-- Add 30 as an option in the staring life selector
-- Use rotary encoders
+  - Use double button push to change modes
-- Look into more economic displays
-- SMD components
-- Integrated microcontroller
-- Smaller form factor
-- Battery powered
+- Battery power